asif4318/HackMIT2023Project/README.md

 During the development of FinSight, we encountered several challenges.
 Some of the major ones included:

-- **Integrating Text-to-Speech**: Implementing IBM Watson's Text-to-Speech technology seamlessly within the app presented technical challenges that required creative problem-solving.
+- **Integrating Text-to-Speech**: Implementing Apple's Siri Text-to-Speech technology seamlessly within the app presented technical challenges that required creative response engineering.

-- **Designing for Accessibility**: Ensuring that the user interface was genuinely accessible to elderly individuals with visual impairments and that SiriKit and AVFoundation Speech features were seamlessly integrated was a complex task.
+- **Designing for Accessibility**: Ensuring that the user interface was genuinely accessible to elderly individuals with visual impairments and that SiriKit and AVFoundation Speech features while having Apple's Vision framework be the user's supporting eyes was a complex task.

-- **Data Security**: Handling sensitive financial data securely was a top priority, and we invested significant effort in implementing robust security measures.
+- **Data Security**: Handling sensitive financial data securely was a top priority, and we invested significant thought in choosing the right services and technology to handle these data.

 ## Accomplishments That We're Proud Of